Skip to Content

 This includes the following:

-REPAIR / REPLACE – If the door system kinetic energy and force has not been maintained as per requirement 8.6.4.13.2.
+REPAIR / REPLACE – If the door system kinetic energy and force have not been maintained as per requirement 8.6.4.13.2.

 REPAIR / REPLACE – If Cat 1 test is not complete in accordance with requirement 8.6.4.19.8 for Door Systems.